onkelbeh/HomeAssistantRepository/README.md

 Sure, you can submit **issues** and **pull requests** on both sites.

 ## Python 3.8
-Python 3.8 appeared on Gentoo Linux on Nov 11th, 2019, I just have started to very first experiments on a box with Python 3.8 installed.
-Afaics this will take some time, no need to hurry.
+Python 3.8 appeared on Gentoo Linux in Nov 2019, I have started very first experiments, all ebuilds have 3.8 support advertised, slightly tested, this will take time, feedback is welcome.

 ## Installation on Python 3.7
 First add the Overlay to `/etc/portage/repos.conf/homeassistant.conf`, make sure not to interfere with your Gentoo repo, which is at `/usr/portage/gentoo` in my boxes, because I _always_ have more than one repo active by default: